-Loan participations and co-financing arrangements - IDB Invest mobilizes funds from commercial banks and other financial institutions (Participants) by facilitating loan participations, without recourse.
+Loan participations - IDB Invest mobilizes funds from commercial banks and other financial institutions (Participants) by facilitating loan participations, without recourse.
 These loan participations are administered and serviced by IDB Invest on behalf of the Participants in exchange for a fee.
-Such fees are recognized upon receipt and are reported as Mobilization fees and other income in the income statements.
-IDB Invest also services co-financing arrangements with IDB Group related parties in exchange for a fee recognized upon receipt and are reported as Services fees from related parties in the income statements.
-The disbursed and outstanding balances of loan participations and co-financing arrangements that meet the applicable accounting criteria for sales are not included in IDB Invest's balance sheets.
+Such fees are recognized upon receipt and are reported in Mobilization fees and other income in the income statements.
+The disbursed and outstanding balances of loan participations that meet the applicable accounting criteria for sales are not included in IDB Invest's balance sheets.